-For the demonstration purpose, let me schedule for 1 minute.
-In real-time it might be hourly, or Daily etc.
+For the SSRS Cached Reports demonstration purpose, let me scheduled for 1 minute.

 Click OK to close the cache configuration.

-From the below screenshot you can see that, we successfully created a New Cache refresh Plan to cache SSRS report.
+From the below screenshot, see that we successfully created a New Cache refresh Plan to cache the SSRS report.

 Let me edit the bar chart using the report builder by selecting the Edit in Report Builder option

-Let me run the report.
-As you can see from the below screenshot we had a Execution Time, and when ever we refresh (or re run) the report the time will be refreshed
+Let me run the SSRS Cached Report.
+As you can see from the below screenshot, we had an Execution Time, and whenever we refresh (or re-run) the report the time will refresh

 Now let me run the report from the Report Manager by clicking the Bar Chart